Hong Kong Confinement Nanny Interview Questions

 Qualifications

-How many years have you been working as a confinement nanny?
-How many babies have you taken care of?
+- How many years have you been working as a confinement nanny?
+How many babies have you cared for?

 Note: Typically, the standard for assessing a confinement nanny's experience is based on the number of babies they have cared for, not the number of years they have been working.
 However, if a nanny has been employed by the same employer for an extended period, it may result in a lower number of babies cared for.
 Therefore, employers need to consider this factor comprehensively.